aifartist/ArtSpew/README.md

 pip3 install -r requirements.txt
 ```
 ### How to spew art with no discernible talent.  :-)
-Just updated to use sdxl
+Try the following for a first run:
 ```
-python3 spewxl.py <required: desired image count> <optional: desired quality from 1 to 20.
-Default 10>
+python3 sdxl.py -l -t -c 8 -b 2 -n 5 -s 12
 ```
+l: use lcm
+t: use tiny vae
+c: count of batches
+b: batch size
+n: number of random tokens to use
+s: Number of inference steps

+Use:  python3 sdxl.py -h
+to get the full usage.

-The new images with appear in the directory named **spewxl/**.
-The images are creatively named spew-X-Y.jpg where y is the quality value(number of steps) and X is a sequence number.
-Even at quality=4 there'll be some good ones.
+The new images with appear in the directory named **spew/**.
+Even at nSteps=4 there'll be some good ones.
 The idea is to see the space of possibilities and generate ideas.
-Set quality to 12 or 16 and you'll get even more good images.
-It is a complex process to figure out the ideal internal settings to optimize the percentage of good images.
-I'm working on this but try to generate 100 images at quality 12 and look at the variety.
-Imagine using one of the better sd1.5 models with this.
-I'll do that soon.
+Set nSteps to 12 or 16 and you'll get better images.
+Then perhaps set "-c" to 100 and look at the diversity of images you get.

 Also, I know exactly how to substantial speed this up.
 This is only the beginning...

 ![image](https://github.com/aifartist/ArtSpew/assets/116415616/f80a5cd9-994f-4134-8e05-f735116bce53)